kasu-ga/osu-autohost/README.md

 Osu Autohost is a minimalist and easy-to-use module that allows you to add different functionalities to multiplayer rooms created with [Bancho.js](https://bancho.js.org/).

-With Osu Autohost you can create a room and add different modules that will provide specific functionality and commands for that [module](#modules).
+With Osu Autohost you can create a room and add different modules that will provide specific functionality and commands for that feature.

+## Features

+- Administration: Moderation and administration commands.
+- Autohost Rotate: Automatic Rotating Autohost System, along with related commands.
+- Beatmap Info: Show information about a beatmap when it is selected and add difficulty and duration validation.
+- User Commands: Add user statistics and their scores in the different matches.
+- User Playtime: Counts the total and current time that the user has been connected to the lobby.

 ## Installation